St. George Theatre: History

 Fabian Theatres, a movie theatre chain, owned and operated the St. George Theatre as its flagship on Staten Island in the 1940s, 1950s and 1960s.
 Visitors to the St. George Theatre today who utilize the men's room on the main level are actually in what was once the district office for Fabian Theatres in 1965.
 In the late 1960s, the Fabian chain was broken up; the theatre was operated by Fabian's former general manager until 1975.

 When that organization departed, the theatre was leased to a Staten Island concern, Victoria Theatres.
 It was the plan of these young entrepreneurs to return the theatre to its roots: live stage shows and concerts integrated with film.
 For the first time since the 1950s, the St. George stage was used as a presentation stage, and not simply as a base for its massive movie screen.
-Although Victoria Theatres only operated the St. George for approximately a year—from April 1976 to February 1977, Sly Stone, Chaka Kahn, and Lester Flatt represented the broad diversity of music acts who graced the St. George's stage during that period.
+Although Victoria Theatres only operated the St. George for approximately a year—from April 1976 to February 1977, Sly Stone, Chaka Khan, and Lester Flatt represented the broad diversity of music acts who graced the St. George's stage during that period.

 In 1978, the St. George Theatre ended its life as a movie house.
 Several entrepreneurs tried to revive it as a dinner theater, a nightclub and an antiques showroom but none were successful.
-In the mid 90s - early 00s, it was rented by local dance studios for their yearly recitals, including “Mrs. Rosemary’s Dance Studio”.
-Others tried their hands at revival and renovation, but it was finally Rosemary Cappozalo, lovingly known as “Mrs. Rosemary”, along with her daughters Luanne Sorrentino and Doreen Cugno, began a not-for-profit organization in 2004 to save the historic theatre.
+In the mid 90s - early 00s, it was rented by local dance studios for their yearly recitals, including "Mrs. Rosemary's Dance Studio".
+Others tried their hands at revival and renovation, but it was finally Rosemary Cappozalo, lovingly known as "Mrs. Rosemary", along with her daughters Luanne Sorrentino and Doreen Cugno, began a not-for-profit organization in 2004 to save the historic theatre.
 Since the theatre reopened in June 2004, over 1000 events have taken place there.
 In mid-2017, the theater closed for a $5.2 million, several-month-long renovation to renovate the mezzanine seating and add a LED marquee.